Rachit-Pandey-2004/LeadsGenerator/README.md

-This project scrapes email from Insta user from hashtags and etc
+This project scrapes email of Insta user from hashtags related post and etc